-Joseph Martin is NSF Postdoctoral Fellow at the Consortium for History of Science, Technology and Medicine.
-He has published on the history of twentieth-century physics and the philosophy of science and technology.
+Joseph Martin teaches in the Department of History and Philosophy of Science, University of Cambridge.
+He has published on the history of twentieth-century physical sciences and the philosophy of science and technology.

 Kathryn Olesko is Associate Professor in the School of Foreign Service at Georgetown University.
 Her main research interest is the history of science and technology since the seventeenth century, with a special interest in measuring practices, science pedagogy, science and engineering in Prussia, and comparative nuclear cultures.